 Section 2.12.2.8 of the Travis AFB Groundwater ROD (CH2M HILL, 2014) states that LUCs are required to ensure that groundwater is not used for potable purposes until it is remediated to MCLs that allow for unlimited use and unrestricted exposure.
-The groundwater contamination at LF007C also poses a potential indoor air vapor intrusion risk to future residents, so the LUCs also restrict residential land uses until concentrations of solvents in groundwater are reduced to the point where they no longer pose an unacceptable risk to human health.
+The groundwater contamination at LF007C also poses a potential indoor air vapor intrusion risk to hypothetical future residents, so the LUCs also restrict residential land uses until concentrations of solvents in groundwater are reduced to the point where they no longer pose an unacceptable risk to human health.

-The 2017 inspection of the groundwater LUCs at LF007C found that administrative controls are adequate to enforce the environmental restrictions.
+The 2018 inspection of the groundwater LUCs at LF007C found that administrative controls as described in Section 2.2 (Groundwater LUCs) are adequate to enforce the environmental restrictions on-base, and no off-base activities have impeded base efforts to clean up contaminated groundwater, even though a new easement is not yet in place.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place that could create a potential vapor intrusion risk.
 The GET system is shut down during the wet winter season, and wells cannot be accessed because of the presence of the large vernal pool that covers both on-base and off-base infrastructure.
 All extraction and monitoring wells are inspected by contractor personnel when the GET system is restarted at the beginning of the summer dry season.
 Except for the wells that lie in the roadway along the perimeter fence, all wells in the field have stovepipe completions and are protected by bollards.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
-Photograph 8 shows the LF007 solar panels that power the groundwater extraction system.
-Photograph 9 shows the off-base LF007C extraction and monitoring well network within the LF007C easement.
+Photograph 6 shows the LF007C extraction wells and the monitoring well network within the off-base LF007C footprint.